sunragav/Kotlin-Dagger2/README.md

 ```
 Now we can annotate our **getStr1** and **getStr2** methods with these contexts to make that value mean different things though they return the same types.

-Now still the dagger is confused on which method to use to inject string to the Info objects constructor.
+Now still the dagger is confused on which method to use to inject a string to the Info objects constructor.
 We once again pull our sleeves to help Dagger, and provide one more method to satisfy the Info instance dependecy and tell,
 > ###### Hi Dagger friend, use the following method whenever you need to create an Info instance: